syncfusion-content/flutter-docs/Flutter/range-slider/overview.md

 documentation: ug
 ---

-# Overview
+# Overview of Range Slider

-It supports numeric and date values, labels, ticks, and tooltips.
+Syncfusion flutter range slider provides a rich set of features such as support for numeric and date values, tooltips, labels, and ticks.

 ![Range slider overview](images/overview/range-slider-overview.png)